 These furnaces may be installed as direct vent (as shipped) or as nondirect vent.
 Installation must conform to national, state, and local codes.

-The vent & inlet terminals must be located at least 12" minimum (18" in Canada) above normally expected snow accumulation level.
+The vent & inlet terminals must be located at least 12" minimum above normally expected snow accumulation level (18" minimum in Canadian applications).

 Avoid areas where staining or condensate drippage may be a problem.